-Though many observers speak of funding levels only in the context of per-pupil revenue under the annual School Finance Act (\$7,420 in 2016-17), this figure excludes billions of dollars in additional revenue.
-According to Colorado Department of Education data from 2015-16, the most recent year for which full data are available, these revenues equal a combined \$10.8 billion, or roughly \$12,700 per student.

-The perpetual challenge of school funding data is the internal conflict.
-In attempting to measure the same thing and drawing from the same basic pool of information, two different credible entities can report two different results-sometimes dramatically-even while some sources report the same data more slowly than others.
-As of August 2015, the following are the most recent ranking and figure for Colorado's current operating per-pupil spending from four different sources:
+Though many observers speak of funding levels only in the context of per-pupil revenue under the annual School Finance Act (averaging an estimated \$8,476 across the state in 2019-20), this figure excludes billions of dollars in additional revenue.
+According to Colorado Department of Education data from 2017-18, the most recent year for which full data are available, this revenue was \$11.9 billion, or roughly \$13,860 per student.
+Comparing state-by-state school funding data remains a challenge.
+In attempting to measure the same things and drawing from the same pool of information, two different credible entities can report two different results depending on what specific data is included and what factors are adjusted for.
+Additionally, it bears mentioning that most state rankings represent statewide averages which necessarily conceal the fact that some schools or districts spend more than others depending on their specific demographics and needs.
+In the most recent studies produced by some outlets that publish school finance rankings, Colorado ranks as follows:

-- National Center for Education Statistics: 39th - United States Census Bureau: 40th
+- National Center for Education Statistics: 39th

-- National Education Association: 22nd

-- Education Week 37th
+- United States Census Bureau: 37th

-- Education Law Center, Rutgers University: 34th
+- National Education Association: 35th

+- Ed Week: 42nd